 How to submit a workshop

-To submit a workshop, you and each of your co-facilitators will need to create an account on this website using your Cochrane Account (or create a Cochrane Account if you don’t already have one).
+To submit a workshop, you and each of your co-facilitators will need to first log in on this website using your Cochrane Account (or create a Cochrane Account if you don’t already have one).
 You do not need to register for the Colloquium to submit a workshop.

 Once logged in to your account, you can access the online submission form which must be used to submit workshops.
 Complete this form and click ‘Save’ to submit it for review.
 You can log back in and access your submissions using the ‘My submissions’ link.
 You can edit your workshop abstract until the deadline of 23.59 UTC, 2 March 2018.
 There will be no deadline extensions.

-The Colloquium Workshops Committee Co-Chairs are Soo Young Kim, Jackie Chandler and Dario Sambunjak.
+The Workshops Committee Co-Chairs are Dario Sambunjak and Chris Cates.
 They can be contacted at firstname.lastname@example.org.